bbepis/Hayden/README.md

 ```

 Hayden will only enqueue threads from /tg/ if either the title/subject line matches the regex of "`big.+`", **or** the post content of OP contains the regex "`chungus.*`".
 The regexes are also compiled as case-insensitive.

+There is an additional `"AnyFilter"` that combines the both, i.e. it'll run the regex on both the OP content and subject fields, and succeed if any of them match.

 &nbsp;